-Trade Me staff face restructure, some job cuts under new private equity owners Apax Partners
+Covid 19 coronavirus: Trade Me poised to slash staff

 • Inquiry launched into Trade Me privacy changes

-"We're in the midsts of some changes to our structure in order to deliver great products and value for our customers," Mudge said.
+"We're in the midst of some changes to our structure in order to deliver great products and value for our customers," Mudge said.

 "Overall our headcount of approximately 600 will not change.

-"But it does mean that some roles will change and a very small number of people may leave Trade Me if we can't find a new role for them," he said.
+"But it does mean that some roles will change and a very small number of people may leave Trade Me if we can't find a new role for them."

-Trade Me de-listed from the NZX in April last year after the UK-based Apax Partners bought it for $2.56 billion.
+Trade Me delisted from the NZX in April last year after the UK-based Apax Partners bought it for $2.56 billion.

-The new owners installed a new CEO Anders Skoe - who had run a similar business in Scandinavia - shortly after the deal closed, allowing his predecessor, John Macdonald, to make the exit he had been delaying for months as takeover talks dragged on.
+The new owners installed new CEO Anders Skoe - who had run a similar business in Scandinavia - shortly after the deal closed, allowing his predecessor, John Macdonald, to make the exit he had been delaying for months as takeover talks dragged on.

 Mudge said the restructure was very much business as usual, however.

-"We continually assess how we're organised internally to make sure we're best set up to take on the challenges and opportunities in front of us," he said.
+"We continually assess how we're organised internally to make sure we're best set up to take on the challenges and opportunities in front of us.

+"Change is inevitable in our industry.
+If we're going to be relevant and useful to Kiwis we need to evolve how we work and what we do."

-And in a November interview with the Herald (when staff was pegged at 650), Skoe said inferred he was in it for the long haul - or at least the medium-haul.
+And in a November interview with the Herald (when staff was pegged at 650), Skoe said he was in it for the long haul - or at least the medium-haul.

-Skoe said he spent three years turning around the Finn.no in his native Norway.
+The new CEO said he spent three years turning around the Finn.no in his native Norway.

 He said he hoped to do something similar at Trade Me - steer it back into the double-digit growth it once enjoyed.